grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/02 DataDog.md

 ### Configuration using the test builder

-First, you have to enable the DataDog integration into your organization.
+First, you have to configure the DataDog integration for an organization.
 Click the `Cloud APM` option on the left sidebar menu under the `Manage` section, and select `DataDog` from the list.

 ![Cloud APM - DataDog Form UI](images/datadog-cloud-app-form.png)